 Step 3: Locate the Claude Desktop config folder and open the config file

 Claude Desktop reads MCP settings from a local configuration file.
-This can accessed by following these steps:
+This can accessed by following these steps:- Open Claude Desktop.

 - Click your profile icon in the bottom-left corner of the app.